What are your biggest frustrations about having to go to the doctor? Here are my pet peeves:

 If you have catastrophic insurance or no health insurance, a high copay, or no coverage for certain services.
 Maven does not currently accept health insurance, so they are purposeful in keeping appointment costs down, as low as $18 for an appointment with nurse practitioner.
 Maven could be the answer for medical services that don’t break the bank when you are sick or when you want an appointment with a practitioner that may not be covered by your insurance, such as a nutritionist or a childbirth educator.

 If you don’t want to keep googling the answers to your medical questions, but don’t want to make a doctor’s appointment.
-Maven is the perfect solution for an educational appointment to have those nagging questions answered.
+Maven is the perfect solution for an educational online doctor appointment to have those nagging questions answered.
 Whether they are about your diet, pregnancy worries, or a weird rash, you can get answers without resorting to WebMD all the time.

 Some of the other benefits…